Our Commissioners are appointed for a term of four years with the option of being extended for a further four years.

 Philip was first elected Member of Parliament for the Ludlow Constituency in May 2005.
 He was appointed Assistant Whip in 2008 in opposition and in 2010 in the coalition government.
 He was appointed Parliamentary Under-Secretary of State in the Ministry of Defence in September 2012, and, following the General Election in May 2015, was promoted to Minister of State for Defence Procurement at the Ministry of Defence.
 Under Prime Minister Theresa May, Philip was appointed Minister of State for Health at the Department of Health in July 2016, and reappointed following the General Election on in June 2017 until January 2018.
 In February 2019, Philip joined Her Majesty’s Privy Council.

 SIR TIM HITCHENS, KCVO, CMG

 Sir Tim joined the Commission in 2019.
-He is a former British diplomat and a former Assistant Private Secretary to the Queen.
-His diplomatic posts included ambassadorial roles in France and Japan, Director Africa, and Director of European Political Affairs.
-Sir Tim was appointed Companion of the Order of St Michael and St George in 2012, and a Knight Commander of the Royal Victorian Order in 2018.
-He was appointed CEO of the Commonwealth Summit 2018, and is currently serving as President of Wolfson College, Oxford.
+He is a former British diplomat, and a former Assistant Private Secretary to the late Queen.
+His diplomatic posts include France, Pakistan, Director Africa and Director of European Political Affairs, and Ambassador to Tokyo.
+He was CEO of the Commonwealth Summit in London in 2018.
+Sir Tim is currently President of Wolfson College at Oxford University and Chairman of the Daiwa Anglo-Japanese Foundation.
+He was appointed Companion of the Order of St Michael and St George in 2012 and Knight Commander of the Royal Victorian Order in 2018.